 Plains Game Hunting in Namibia

-A rifle hunter’s paradise… With 21 plains game species to choose from and top ranking PH’s, we guarantee you an unforgettable rifle hunting experience.
+The best Plains Game Hunting in Namibia… With 21 plains game species to choose from and top ranking PH’s, we guarantee you an unforgettable rifle hunting experience.
 All hunts are conducted on foot in a fair chase manner, ensuring you the best we have to offer.
 Our high success rates speaks for itself, priding ourselves in giving you the ultimate African experience!

 What to expect